Yot360/mc-server-python/README.md

 # mc-server-python
-# DO NOT USE, WORK IN PROGRESS
-A Minecraft server setup script made using python 3!
+A Minecraft server setup script made using python3!